thevortexcloud/WallpaperManager/README.md

 # Introduction

 This is a program for tagging and managing a large collection of images.
-It is primarily intended to be used desktop wallpapers.
+It is primarily intended to be used for desktop wallpapers.
+As such it is designed to be used on a desktop.

 It allows for categorising images by subject matter (AKA Franchise) and by people in the image (EG characters in a TV show).